"Why I'm Not a Christian"

 With this in mind, we talked to six high school students about their reasons for not believing in Christ.
 As you read their responses, we hope you'll get a better idea of what some of your own friends might be thinking and feeling.

-Campus Life: What's your religious background, if you have one at all?
+Ignite Your Faith: What's your religious background, if you have one at all?

 Ankur: I follow Jainism, an ancient religion from India that's basically about non-violence and "live and let live."
 We're not supposed to eat meat because that's taking the life of another animal.
 So we're vegetarians.

 Rick: My mom's Catholic, and my dad's Lutheran.
 I'm neither of those.
 I believe that there's a God, but there's no Christ.
 Or there was, but he wasn't a prophet.